gomezportillo/OperativeSystem_Project/README.md

-Operative System- Proccess Management Proyect
+Operative System- Process Management Proyect
 =======================

 In this activity we have to implement several exercises related to proccess management in Unix.